denniskjellin/Utils/README.md

 Refer to the `wp-config.php` file in this repository to see an example.

 ## Start Debugging
+Open a `terminal window` within your `project directory`.
+Ensure you're in the `correct path` where the `debug.log` file is located.

-Open a `terminal` in the project and write the following command in the terminal:
+Execute the following command in the terminal:
 ```php
 tail -f debug.log
 ```